chedim/cliff-go/README.md

 # cliff-go
-Go implementation of cliff machine
+Embeddable implementation of cliff machine in Golang